bit-broker/website/content/en/docs/coordinator/access.md

 Location: http://bbk-coordinator:8001/v1/policy/country
 ```

-The body of this response will contain the access key, which the user should utilize [to authorize](/docs/api-conventions/authorization/) their calls to the [Consumer API](/docs/consumer/).
+The body of this response will contain the authorization token, which the user should utilize [to authorize](/docs/api-conventions/authorization/) their calls to the [Consumer API](/docs/consumer/).
 For example:

 ```
 7b4cb14a-7227-4be2-80a8-4550b841b4f4.2edbb472-f278-4a0d-91db-9d21ada03c77.037d5a90-a26b-4b9f-ab57-57d4309d487c